 11 steps to an effective Google Ads Shopping campaign

-Internet users love online shopping for saving time.
-Even a simple search for a product in the catalog of an online store brings discomfort to many.
-It is much easier to enter the desired name into the Google search box, see current offers and choose the best one.
-Saving shoppers’ time, product advertising is becoming more and more popular.
+Internet users love online shopping to help save time.
+Even a simple search for a product in an online store’s catalog brings can put people off.
+It’s much easier to enter the desired name into a Google search, see the current offers out there and choose the best one.
+In an effort to save shoppers’ time, product advertising is becoming more and more popular.
 And online stores have to compete not only for the top search results but also for purchases on Google Shopping.

-If you have already encountered the Google Shopping setting, you know that the system is serving Shopping ads based on your feed data.
+If you have already encountered Google Shopping’s setup, you know that the system is serving Shopping ads based on your feed data.

-- Please carefully read Google’s guidelines for setting up Shopping campaigns to avoid problems in the future.
+- Carefully reading Google’s guidelines for setting up Shopping campaigns to avoid problems in the future.

-- Clean up your site according to clause 1.
+- Cleaning up your site in accordance with clause 1.

-- Prepare data feed via the Merchant Center.
+- Preparing the data feed through the Merchant Center.

-When creating a new campaign in Google Ads, specify its type – “commercial” and link it to your Merchant Center account.
+When creating a new campaign in Google Ads, specify its type as “commercial” and link it to your Merchant Center account.

 Moving on to campaign optimization.

-The structure where the campaign includes ad groups and product groups will not be the most convenient for further management.
+The structure where the campaign includes ad groups and product groups won’t be the most convenient for further management.
 In this case, the cost per click will be set the same for different products.
-It is better to create groups using product attributes such as brand, product ID, etc. In addition to the standard attributes offered in Google Ads, you can use personalized ones, for example, sales volume, margin.
-There are custom labels to add this information.
+It is better to create groups using product characteristics like brand, product ID, etc. In addition to the standard attributes offered in Google Ads, you can use customize ones, for example, sales volume, and sales margin.
+There are custom labels for adding this information.

-Other options for building the structure are to use attributes as filters or proceed from the structure of the online store.
+Other options for building the structure are to use attributes as filters or base one on the structure of the online store.

 Step 2.
 Working with negative keywords

-You need to find negative keywords and add them to the campaign settings.
-The goal of this step is to minimize budget wasting factors.
+It’s necessary to find negative keywords and add them to the campaign settings.
+The end goal of this step is to minimize budget wasting factors.
 Finding your product by irrelevant queries, users, unwittingly, lower the CTR and therefore increase the cost per click.

 Negative keywords are the easiest to spot in search query reports.
-You can rely on standard negative keyword lists while checking to see if everything is redundant.
+You can rely on standard negative keyword lists while checking to see if anything is redundant.

-- Irrelevant requests that shouldn’t lead to you.
+- Irrelevant requests that shouldn’t lead people to you.
 For example, “download”, “free”, “photo”, etc.

-- Queries on competitors.
-If your strategy does not provide for promotion at the requests of competing companies, and you do not want the search for their brands to lead to you, you should also eliminate competitive requests.
+- Searches for competitors.
+If your strategy doesn’t provide for promotion at the requests of competing companies, and you don’t want searches for their brand to lead to you, you should also eliminate competitive queries.

-- Requests for products that you do not have.
-For example, there are board games in your online store, but there are no games for children, deny the requests for “children’s games”.
-Another option for working with such requests is to analyze their effectiveness and, if there is a visible benefit, to expand the store’s assortment.
+- Requests for products that you don’t have.
+For example, if there are board games in your online store but there aren’t any children’s games, deny queries for “children’s games.”
+Another option for working with such queries is to analyze their effectiveness and, if there is a visible benefit, to expand the store’s selection.

-- General requests.
-If a person is ready to buy, he will most likely look for a specific product, at least knowing its name or brand, and at the most knowing the model.
-If the user enters a general query, for example, “furniture”, “electronics”, “clothes”, most likely, there is no question of buying.
+- General queries.
+If a person is ready to buy, they will most likely look for a specific product, at least knowing its name or brand, and at most knowing the model.
+If the user enters a general query, for example, “furniture”, “electronics”, or “clothes”, most likely, there’s no intention of buying anything.
 Excluding general queries will eliminate non-targeted impressions, which means it will help increase CTR.

 Step 3.
 Optimizing product names

-Trade names (title) are written in the data feed.
+Product names are written in the data feed.
 The titles that you assign to the product items will be shown in the search results.
 It is important to fit information relevant to the request into a capacious title.
-For example, your customers search Google for “fish oil” and they get the following results:
+For example, if your customers search Google for “fish oil” they get the following results:

-They all offer omega-3 capsules, but not all titles indicate it is fish oil.
-Let’s say your client is looking for this supplement for the first time and doesn’t know Omega-3 is fish oil.
-He will probably ignore the first two options.
+All of these offer omega-3 capsules, but not all titles indicate it’s fish oil.
+Let’s say your client is looking for this supplement for the first time and doesn’t know that Omega-3 is fish oil.
+As such, they’ll probably ignore the first two options.
 Therefore, we recommend analyzing queries and optimizing product names based on them before launching a campaign.

 Remember to keep your headlines succinct and relevant.